Johnny Damon: Personal life

 Damon has had two marriages and has fathered eight children.
 Damon married Angela Vannice, his high school sweetheart in 1992, and later divorced in 2002.
 The couple had a set of twins (a son and a daughter) together in 1999.

 Damon married Michelle Mangan in 2004.
 The couple have six children together; five daughters (including a set of twins) and a son.

 Damon and his family reside in Windermere, Florida.
 While with the Yankees, Damon and his wife lived in Cresskill, New Jersey.

 He is active with the Wounded Warrior Project, which works to raise awareness and enlist the public's aid for the needs of severely injured service men and women.

 Damon was one of the victims of the $8 billion fraud perpetrated by convicted wealth manager Allen Stanford.

 Damon spoke at a rally in Florida during Donald Trump's 2016 presidential campaign and chanted in support of a border wall between the United States and Mexico.
 Damon formerly served as a committee member on Trump's council on Sports, Fitness, & Nutrition.

 On October 26, 2019, in Orlando, Florida, Damon was the Special Guest at the Orange County Republican Party's Trump Defender Gala and 2019 Annual Lincoln Day Dinner.

 On February 19, 2021, Damon was arrested in Windermere, Florida, for driving while intoxicated (DWI) and for resisting an officer without violence.
 Police reported that he had a blood alcohol content (BAC) of .30, measured two hours after he was stopped by police.
 Bodycam footage released by the Windermere Police Department showed Damon claiming that his arrest was part of being targeted because of his support for Trump.

+In November, 2025, Damon was announced as a limited ownership partner for the Lowell Spinners.